 Cognitive dissonance, the mental discomfort created by holding more than one conflicting belief at once, plays a part in denying that climate change is real.
 We become apathetic.
 It is too difficult to believe that our daily lives are contributing to a global disaster that has turned millions of people into climate refugees and killed many others.

 The average American is ignorant of the ways their lifestyles contribute to climate change.
-In this ignorance they are unable to know what they should personally be doing.
-By adopting energy-efficient appliances, fixing leaky areas of their house, lowering the water heater temperature and washing clothes in cold water are some easy ways to save on carbon emissions.
+In this ignorance, they are unable to know what they should personally be doing.
+Adopting energy-efficient appliances, fixing leaky areas of their house, lowering the water heater temperature, and washing clothes in cold water are some easy ways to save on carbon emissions.
 And finally, we need to acquire an awareness in our part of carbon emissions by taking a hard look at the type of car that we drive.

 No matter what we believe at this moment about climate change – it is making an impact on our brain function.
 We need to become serious in our efforts to end this catastrophic climate slide.

 Carpenter, Z. (April 5, 2016).
 This is your brain on climate change.
 The Nation.

 PBS News Hour.
 (January 4, 2019).
 How your brain stops you from taking climate change seriously.
 Retrieved from https://www.pbs.org/newshour/science/how-your-brain-stops-you-from-taking-climate-change-seriously

 Relph, M. K. (March 15, 2019).
 How climate change affects our brain.
 Retrieved from https://brainworldmagazine.com/how-climate-change-affects-our-brains/